The Power and Importance of Modern Ports

 I’m a farmer in Uruguay who relies on this port in our capital city of Montevideo and another large one in Nueva Palmira.
 We have a national population of less than 3.5 million, but the food the farmers of Uruguay produce feeds an estimated 40 million people in other countries.
 We couldn’t do it without state-of-the-art ports, which are necessary links in our international supply chains—and an economic lifeline from my farm in Uruguay’s interior.

 The work never stops on my farm.
-Here in the southern hemisphere, we just planted our winter crops: blé, orge, canola, and oats.
+Here in the southern hemisphere, we just planted our winter crops: wheat, barley, canola, and oats.
 Soon we’ll get ready for our summer crops of corn and soybeans.
 A large majority of everything I produce is exported, moving to faraway customers through these gateways to the world.

 At the ports, costs are massive, security is tight, and timing is essential.
 A delay of a single day can make the difference between generating a profit and breaking even—or worse.